 - Seward Brewing Company - Near to the Alaska SeaLife Center in the heart of downtown, the Seward Brewing Company has a friendly vibe, a rotating selection of craft beers, and modern pub food.
 Their fried cauliflower bites go especially well with a pint.

 - Zudy's Café - Sandwiches and toasty paninis with a gorgeous view of Resurrection Bay, plus can't-resist baked goods.
 Also less than a block from the Alaska SeaLife Center.

-Both Ray's Waterfront and Chinooks are conveniently located within walking distance of the Harbor 360 and Breeze Inn in the Small Boat Harbor.
-Known for its delicious seafood and steaks, as well as harbor and mountain views, Ray's Waterfront is popular with visitors and locals alike.
+- Ray's Waterfront - Known for its delicious seafood and steaks, as well as harbor and mountain views, Ray's Waterfront is popular with visitors and locals alike.
 You can't go wrong with their crab cake appetizer.

-Chinooks is just a few steps down the street from Ray's.
-The name says it all: Chinook is another name for king salmon.
-The menu is chock full of Alaskan seafood dishes, from fresh halibut, to salmon, shrimp, and rockfish.
+- Chinooks - The name says it all: Chinook is another name for king salmon.
+The menu is chock full of fresh salmon dishes, plus local halibut, shrimp, and rockfish.
 Their seasonal lunch and dinner menus are always changing based on what's fresh and available that day.
 They also whip up some delicious cocktails.

 - The Cookery - A foodie favorite, The Cookery's innovative dishes are all inspired by the restaurant owners' passion for Alaskan ingredients.
 Fresh oysters and seafood, local farm raised meats and fresh produce top the ever-changing menu.
 Reservations highly recommended.
 The Lone Chicharron is The Cookery's sister restaurant and Seward's first taqueria.